 In many cases, the first step of treating alcoholism is acknowledging there is a problem.
 As with many health problems the second step is to seek help from a healthcare professional, like your local GP who can refer you to a specialist.

-Or, use the mutual help groups: Alcoholics Anonymous (AA) is widely available, free and there is no waiting list: just phone their helpline (0800 9177 650), turn up and watch how they help each other.
+Or, try the alcohol support services available.
+Mutual help groups such as Alcoholics Anonymous (AA) is widely available, free and there is no waiting list: just phone their helpline (0800 9177 650), turn up and watch how they help each other.

 A doctor will diagnose alcoholism when three or more of the following have been present together in the past year (1):